Here's what a 'vote-a-rama' is (and what it means for Biden's stimulus) - KVIA

 How will the vote-a-rama play out for the Covid-19 package?

-Republicans, who have denounced the bill as a partisan measure, are signaling they’ll use the vote-a-rama to make things as painful as possible for Democrats.
+Republicans, who have denounced the bill as a partisan measure, had signaled they’d use the vote-a-rama to make things as painful as possible for Democrats.

 Multiple GOP members and aides familiar with the planning previously told CNN that the plan is two-fold: try to peel Democratic members off on a few key amendment votes to highlight differences within the Democratic ranks as well as create some ripe-for-campaign moments that can be made into political ads later on.

-In addition to forcing a full reading of the bill, which could take 10 hours, Republican Sen. Ron Johnson of Wisconsin has indicated he could take steps to stretch out the timeline for considering the legislation and any amendments offered to it.
+Forcing a full reading of the bill, Republican Sen. Ron Johnson of Wisconsin took steps to stretch out the timeline for considering the legislation and any amendments offered to it.

 Senate Majority Leader Chuck Schumer called out Johnson in a floor speech Thursday, saying, “We all know this will merely delay the inevitable.”
 But Democrats will also have to be mindful of some internal division that could spill into public view.

-Sen. Bernie Sanders, an independent from Vermont, has said he plans to introduce an amendment that would raise the minimum wage to $15 an hour.
-Many Democrats believe Sanders’ amendment violates the spirit of unity among the caucus.
+Sen. Bernie Sanders, an independent from Vermont, introduced an amendment that would raise the minimum wage to $15 an hour, even though Democrats thought Sanders’ amendment violated the spirit of unity among the caucus.

 How is this vote-a-rama different than the last one?